davidshepherd7/electric-operator/README.md

 rule list for a major mode is looked up in the hash table `electric-operator-mode-rules-table`.
 Rule lists can be modified using the function `electric-operator-add-rules-for-mode`, which will automatically replace any existing rules for the same operator.
-To disable a rule set the action part of the rule (the second element) to nil.

 As an example: to automatically add spacing around `->` and `=>` in python mode you would use

     (electric-operator-add-rules-for-mode 'python-mode
       (cons "->" " -> ")
       (cons "=>" " => "))

+Rules can be disable in a similar way by setting the second element of the rule to nil.
+For example if you find that the `*` operator in C is not working reliably enough for pointer types you would use

+    (electric-operator-add-rules-for-mode c-mode
+      (cons "*" nil))

 Rules for new modes can be added in exactly the same way.
 To use the default rules for a new programming mode use `apply` to add all rules from